P2Pool-Salvium Setup Guide

 Download the Software

-You'll need two pieces of software: the Salvium node (salviumd) and p2pool-salvium.
+You'll need three pieces of software: the Salvium node (salviumd), p2pool-salvium, and a miner.
+XMRig is the standard choice.

 Salvium Node